Back to School Food Safety

 Back To School Offer

 You can make your life (and your family’s) a whole lot easier by having TPB prepare your meals.
 We know it’s hard to switch from lazy days at the beach to the jam-packed school year schedule, so we want to help you out.
 If you start a new service by 9/15, your first meal is on us!
-Just go to ThePickledBeet.com or call 305-388-3536 to get started.
+Just click here or call 305-388-3536 and mention this article to get your discount and a fridge full of meals!